BytemarkHosting/pi-init2/README.md

 Additionaly pi-init2 various system files are symlinked back to the /boot, allowing you to reliably edit those "user-serviceable" files from the computer in future.

-When you will be developing various subsystems that we would want to setup reliably you can fork this repository and make it automatically setup that subsystem's Pi

 Actually doing it
 -------------
 From your desktop / laptop:

-* Download and write a standard [Raspbian "jessie" SD card](https://www.raspberrypi.org/downloads/raspbian/)
+* Download and write a standard [Raspbian "jessie" SD card](https://www.raspberrypi.org/downloads/raspbian/).
+We recomend using [etcher](https://www.balena.io/etcher/) to flash the card
 * Unzip the latest release of this repository into the /boot partition
 * Remove the SD card and put it into your Pi.

 The Raspberry Pi should now boot and set everything up for development.

-If you want the chagnes you make to be under version control instead of unzipping you can do the following:
+If you want the chagnes you make to be under version control instead of unzipping you can do the following (EDIT: DON'T DO THIS, it messes with file permissions and is a mess to clean up.
+Use the inculded install_packages.sh script)

 ```
 $cd /Volumes/boot